HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 ### Summary

+both have merits and shortcomings.

+In the end depending on use case which one is better suited for the job

 You can shoehorn most applications into one or the other balance model.
 The question is if you should do this, and why you would want to do this.